Jose Altuve Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the sixth-ranked team ERA among all league pitching staffs (3.84).
+- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.82).

-- Rangers pitchers combine to give up 84 home runs (one per game), the seventh-fewest in baseball.
+- The Rangers surrender the sixth-fewest home runs in baseball (85 total, one per game).

-- Eovaldi (9-3) is looking for his 10th victory when he takes the mound for the Rangers in his 17th start of the season.
-He's put together a 2.82 ERA in 105 1/3 innings pitched, with 101 strikeouts.
+- In his most recent time out on Tuesday against the Detroit Tigers, the lefty tossed 5 2/3 innings, giving up six earned runs while surrendering six hits.

-- In his last appearance on Sunday, the right-hander went 5 2/3 innings against the New York Yankees, giving up two earned runs while surrendering four hits.
+- In 15 games this season, the 32-year-old has a 4.38 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .233 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.